-Under our agreements with VirnetX, Leidos would receive 25% of the proceeds obtained by VirnetX after reduction for attorneys' fees and costs.
+Under our agreements with VimetX, Leidos would receive 25% of the proceeds obtained by VimetX after reduction for attorneys' fees and costs.
 However, the verdict in the Apple II case remains subject to the ongoing and potential future proceedings and appeals.
-In addition, the patents at issue in these cases are subject to U.S. Patent and Trademark Office ("USPTO") post-grant inter partes review and/or reexamination proceedings and related appeals, which may result in all or part of these patents being invalidated or the claims of the patents being limited.
-On March 30, 2023, the U.S. Court of Appeals for the Federal Circuit issued a ruling affirming prior decisions of the USPTO's Patent Trial and Appeal Board finding certain claims of the patents at issue in the Apple II case to be unpatentable.
-On March 31, 2023, the Federal Circuit issued a decision vacating the District Court's judgment in the Apple II case and remanding it back to the District Court with instructions to dismiss the case as moot.
-These Federal Circuit decisions remain subject to potential motions and/or appeals by VirnetX, including potentially seeking rehearing or certiorari review.
-On May 1, 2023, VirnetX filed a petition for panel rehearing on the Apple II litigation decision at the Federal Circuit, but this petition was denied by the Federal Circuit on June 27, 2023.
-On June 5, 2023, VirnetX filed a petition for panel rehearing on the Federal Circuit's decision finding the patents at issue in the Apple II case to be unpatentable, but this petition was denied by the Federal Circuit on June 22, 2023.
+In addition, the patents at issue in these cases are subject to U.S. Patent and Trademark Office ("USPTO") post-grant inter partes review and/or reexamination proceedings and related appeals, which may result in all or part of these patents being invalidated on March 30, 2023, the U.S. Court of Appeals for the Federal Circuit issued a ruling affirming prior decisions of the USPTO'S Patent Trial and Appeal Board finding certain claims of the patents being invalidated on March 31, 2023, the U.S. Court of Appeals for the Federal Circuit issued a ruling affirming prior decisions of the USPTO'S Patent Trial and Appeal Board finding certain claims of the patents at issue in the Apple II case to be unpatentable.
+On March 31, 2023, the U.S. Court of Appeals for the Federal Circuit issued a decision vacating the District Court's judgment in the Apple II case and remaining it back to the District Court with instructions to dismiss the case as moot.
+These Federal Circuit decisions remain subject to potential motions and/or appeals by VimetX, including potentially seeking rehearing or certiorari review.
+On May 1, 2023, VimetX filed a petition for panel rehearing on the Apple II litigation decision at the Federal Circuit, but this petition was denied by the Federal Circuit on June 27, 2023.
+On June 5, 2023, VimetX filed a petition for panel rehearing on the Federal Circuit is decision finding the patents at issue in the Apple II case to be unpatentable, but this petition was denied by the Federal Circuit on June 22, 2023.

 Thus, no assurances can be given when or if we will receive any proceeds in connection with the Apple II case.
 In addition, if Leidos receives any proceeds, we are required to pay a royalty to the customer who paid for the development of the technology.
 Government Investigations and Reviews